The Writer (song): Commercial performance

 "The Writer" debuted at number 101 on the UK Singles Chart for the week ending 24 July 2010, entering the top 100 at number sixty-eight the following week.
 In its fifth week on the chart, the single peaked at number nineteen with 12,446 copies sold.

 Music video

 The music video for "The Writer" was directed by Chris Cottam and filmed at Happisburgh Lighthouse in Happisburgh, Norfolk in June 2010 and was uploaded onto Goulding's official YouTube channel on 9 July 2010.
 The video shows Goulding walking around a field and exploring Happisburgh Lighthouse.
 It also includes in-studio sequences of her in front of a bright screen, giving the impression that she is in front of the actual light of the lighthouse.

 Track listings

 Personnel

-Credits adapted from the liner notes of Lights.
+Credits were adapted from the liner notes of Lights.